Safe Boating for Sailors and Whales

 • Your boat hook is the ocean’s best friend.
 If you see trash in the water hook it up or scoop it!

-• Even the smallest trash in the water, like a DVD case or an old bathing suit, can kill or injure a marine mammal
+• Even the smallest trash in the water, like a balloon or a plastic water bottle, can kill or injure a marine mammal

 • Download the Marine Debris Tracker app to report sightings of debris